CompuTec/computec-docs/docs/pdc/administrator-guide/weight-scales-integration/computec-gateway-manager.md

     ![Scale parameters](./media/computec-gateway-manager/scale-parameters.webp)
 6. Expand the driver tab to select an available device.
 There are two possibilities to connect the weight scale:

-    1. TCP/IP – enter the IP address and port of the scale (the default port number is 4305).
+    1. TCP/IP: enter the IP address and port of the scale (the default port number is 4305).

         ![Scale IP](./media/computec-gateway-manager/scale-ip.webp)
-    2. RS232 – you can change COM port, parity, baud rate, handshake, data bits, stop bits, and regular expression.
+    2. RS232: you can change COM port, parity, baud rate, handshake, data bits, stop bits, and regular expression.

         ![Scale RS232](./media/computec-gateway-manager/scale-rs232.webp)
-7. Now you can save the configuration and perform a test of the printer.
-Remember to put the Web Address.
-(It is required to put the IP address or a machine name of the server where Service Layer is installed).
-The default port is 8080.
-You can change the port number if needed.
+7. Save the configuration and run a printer test.
+Ensure you enter the Web Address, which should be the IP address or machine name of the server where the Service Layer is installed.
+The default port is 8080, but you can modify it if necessary.

     <details>
         <summary>Click here to check how to change the port</summary>